omniosorg/omni/README.md

 # Building OmniOSce

-This package contains scripts to help set up and build a copy of OmniOSce on your own server or within a non-global zone with some small limitations.
+This package contains scripts to help set up and build a copy of OmniOSce on your own server or within a non-global zone.

 Each version of OmniOS can only be built on the same version so if you want to build bloody, you need a machine running up-to-date bloody and the same